-If you transfer a capital asset or an asset used in your business to one of your employees as payment for services, you can deduct as wages its fair market value on the date of the transfer.
+If you transfer a capital asset or an asset used in your business to one of your employees as payment for services, you can deduct as wages its fair market value on the date of the transfer less any amount the employee paid for the property.
 You treat the deductible amount as received in exchange for the asset, and you must recognize any gain or loss realized on the transfer.
 You figure gain or loss on the difference between the fair market value of the asset and its adjusted basis on the date of transfer.